Prop W & Prop S

 Overview

 In April 2024, voters in the St. Louis region overwhelmingly approved two MSD funding measures: Proposition W and Proposition S. Prop W passed with 80% support, the highest approval rate for an MSD bond issue in recent history.
 Prop S passed with 57% support, flipping the result of a similar measure that failed just five years earlier.
-This success was the result of a strategic, multi-year campaign focused on stakeholder activation, targeted community engagement, and message discipline.
+This success was the result of a strategic, multi-year campaign focused on tested messaging, stakeholder activation, and targeted community engagement.

 Prop W